 Set up some standard for the way you fight: no belittling, profane language toward your partner or threatening to leave.
 You can watch my ASK Karolina show where I dedicated a whole episode to help you fight effectively in your marital relationship.

 Never Threaten Your Partner to Leave out of Your Marriage

-The worst thing you do to your lovely relationship is ‘Threaten to Leave’, whenever things get uncomfortable.
+The worst thing you do to your lovely relationship is ‘Threaten to Leave,’ whenever things get uncomfortable.
 What it does is undermines trust in your relationship.
-Your lover is walking on eggshells and know that you are not fully committed to figuring things out.
-You just want things to be done your way and whenever they are not – you are ready to run faster than the wind blows in a hurricane.
+It forces your lover to walk on eggshells.
+It also shows that you are not fully committed to figuring things out.
+Instead, you just want things to be done your way and whenever they are not – you are ready to run faster than the wind blows in a hurricane.